 - Long-term outcomes like permanent disabilities

-Generally, injury severity is the most critical influence when calculating fair compensation.
+Generally, injury severity is the most significant factor in determining fair compensation.

 Impact on the Injured Person’s Life